 Ship Your Enemies Glitter

-It was featured on The Daily Mail, Entrepreneur Magazine, The Huffington Post, Time Magazine, ABC News, The Tonight Show with Jimmy Fallon and Yahoo!
+It was featured in The Daily Mail, Entrepreneur Magazine, The Huffington Post, Time Magazine, ABC News, The Tonight Show with Jimmy Fallon and Yahoo!

-The mastermind behind the website is 22-year old Mathew Carpenter who sold his business on Flippa for $85,000 just 18 days after it was launched.
+The mastermind behind the website is 22-year old Mathew Carpenter who sold his business on Flippa for $85,000 just 18 days after it live.

 Our Blades Are F***ing Great

-Dollar Shave Club offer shaving products delivered to customers doors on a recurring subscription.
-Their viral video is viewed over 21 million times.
+Dollar Shave Club offers shaving products delivered to customers doors on a recurring subscription.
+Their viral video has over 21 million times.
 Dollar Shave Club got 12,000 orders in the first 48 hours.
 They could score more if the traffic from Youtube didn’t crash the company’s servers.

 This Unicorn Changed the Way I Poop

 Squattypotty’s video was watched by 6,500,000+ people just 5 weeks after it was published.
-It presents their product in an extremely funny way and also explains how Squattypotty can help us to be healthy.
+It presents their product in an amusing way and also explains how Squattypotty can help us to be healthy.

 Baby & ME by Evian

-Evian started their first successful viral campaign in 2009 with Roller Babies but their 2013 ad Baby & Me scored really big.
+Evian started their first successful viral campaign in 2009 with Roller Babies, but their 2013 ad Baby & Me scored big.
 It notched more than 114 million views on Youtube and helped the brand to expand its popularity.